Fourier Transform Spectroscopy

 The method of Fourier transform spectroscopy is most frequently used in conjunction with infrared light – for the following reasons:

-- Particularly in the far infrared, it is difficult to realize focal plane arrays as required for conventional spectrographs, for example.
-It is thus preferable to use a method where only a simple photodetector is required.
+- In the mid and far infrared, it is difficult to realize focal plane arrays as required for conventional spectrographs, for example.
+It is thus preferable to use a method where only a single-element photodetector is required.
+Therefore, mid-infrared spectrometers are often based on the FTIR method.

 - Due to the limited sensitivity of infrared detectors (particularly at very long wavelengths), it is important to use the light efficiently.
 It is thus beneficial to avoid excessive power losses at the input slit of a monochromator (Jacquinot advantage, see above).
 Besides, one also enjoys the Fellgett advantage (named after a Peter Berners Fellgett, the pioneer of the method): if the measurement noise is dominated by detector noise (e.g. thermal electronic noise) rather than by shot noise, the achievable signal-to-noise ratio is substantially better for the Fourier transform method than for scanning the spectrum with a tunable monochromator, where only a tiny part of the optical spectrum is utilized at any time.
 This is particularly true in cases where a high spectral resolution is required.

-- The Fourier transform method is even somewhat simpler to implement in the infrared, because the required spatial resolution is lower than for visible and ultraviolet light.
+- The Fourier transform method is even somewhat simpler to implement in the infrared, because the required spatial resolution of the delay line is lower than for visible and ultraviolet light.

 The main application of the method is in devices for measuring either optical spectra of light sources or wavelength-dependent properties of materials, such as the transmissivity (e.g. reduced by absorption lines) or the reflectivity.